kamakazikamikaze/wotconsole/README.rst

 What improvements will we see?
 ------------------------------

-An up-to-date list of planned features will always be in the :file:`TODO.rst` file.
-Currently it contains:
+An up-to-date list of planned features will always be in the TODO.rst file.

-.. include:: TODO.rst

 .. |docs| image:: https://readthedocs.org/projects/docs/badge/?version=latest
     :alt: Documentation Status